Explore Ancient Greece: Athens to Athens Itinerary

 Monohull sailing yachts are classic and elegant, offering a traditional sailing experience.
 They are ideal for those who appreciate the art of sailing and enjoy a smoother ride in calmer seas.

-TAMARITA is one sailing yacht to consider.
-A 46.5 meter Perini Navi sailboat, TAMARITA sleeps up to 10 guests in 4 cabins.
-This very comfortable yacht has an overflowing box of water toys and other luxurious amenities.
+AXIA is one sailing yacht to consider.
+A 37-meter Palmer Johnson sailboat, sleeping up to 6 guests in 3 cabins.
+This comfortable yacht has a variety of water toys and a crew that loves to sail.

 Catamarans

 Catamarans provide stability, ample space, and comfort.
-With two hulls, they offer more room for lounging and socializing, making them a great choice for families and groups.
+With two hulls, they offer more room for lounging and socializing, making them an excellent choice for families and groups.
 Choose from sailing catamarans or power catamarans.

 ALOIA 80 is a NEW Fountaine Pajot 80.
 This stunning catamaran has a spacious flybridge, decadent lounges, and many sunbathing beds.
 ALOIA 80 sleeps up to 10 guests in 5 cabins.
 An extensive list of water toys includes a Jet Ski Sea Doo Spark, a Fliteboard Air Jet, seabobs, and more.